yotamHak/NodeJS-And-AngularJS-Heroku-Seed/README.md

 ## Documentation

 To link your database:

-Go to server.js and find "mongoose.connect" inside link your mongodb Database to connect it to your app
+Go to server.js and find "mongoose.connect", link your mongodb Database to connect it to your app.